ProtonMail/WebClients/applications/pass-extension/FIREFOX_REVIEWERS.md

 2. Navigate to the unzipped folder in your terminal: `cd ProtonPass-{version}-{commit}-FF`
 3. Install dependencies: `yarn`
 4. Navigate to the extension folder: `cd applications/pass-extension`
-5. Build the Firefox addon: `yarn run build:ff`
+5. Build the Firefox addon: `yarn run build:extension:ff`
 6. Build files are located at `applications/pass-extension/dist`